 The coordinates should be in sexagesimal format with each component separated by spaces.
 A plus sign is optional for positive declinations.
 Following this must be either 2000 or the epoch for the date of observation, so 2000 is preferred.
 Finally, the proper motion is specified as a pair of keywords with the value in milli-arcseconds per year, just as Simbad returns it.

 The target must have a V band magnitude and B-V color value.
 Both are used to estimate the observed photon arrival rate.
 For the APF, the exposure meter has no filter, so a combination of both magnitude and color are needed to predict the rate of photons arriving in clear conditions.
 The V band magnitude is also used to predict how long -- given the current transparency -- it will take to achieve the required signal to noise for the science requirements.

 The scheduler has a number of attributes.
 The most important is the priority, and that must be balanced across programs.
 Relative ranking within a program will be preserved, but the over all values may move up or down depending on the TAC ranking of the program.

 For time dependent observations, the scheduler has an option to set a UT time and a duration over which that the priority of the target will jump significantly.

 These parameters determine the optimal exposure time for target in the current conditions through the precision.
 The rest allow the user to set minimum and maximum values to ensure that either the target does not take too long or that the target gets enough data.

-The Levy exposure time calculator can be used to guide these values.
+The Exposure time calculator can be used to guide these values.
 It will provide estimates for the resulting exposure meter value for a given exposure and the precision that was used in the earlier version of the scheduler.